Paw Partner Dog Training

 In this class we will focus on puppy socialization, sit, down, recall, leash walking, drop it, leave it, place, and many other crucial puppy behaviors.

-• Tenacious Teens
+• Tenacious Dogs

 Teenage years can be hard! his class is for Dogs 6 months and up.
 This group class is designed to help you with loose leash walking, recall, teaching your dog to relax, stay in place and focus on YOU!
-Learn how to stop the jumping up, better recall, stay all wth distractions

 • Canine Good Citizen